How is the short interest amount calculated when borrowing stock to make a short sale?

-When borrowing stock to make a short-sale, the borrower must post collateral to the lender in exchange for the shares.
-RBS calculates the collateral balance required for settled short stock positions based on the US industry convention.
+When borrowing shares to execute a short sale, the borrower must deposit collateral with the lender in exchange for the borrowed shares.
+We calculate the required short collateral balance based on the standard U.S. industry convention.

 (Prior Day's Settlement Price x 102%) x Number of Shares Shorted = Short Collateral Balance

 The daily short interest amount is calculated as:

 (Effective Short Interest Rate / 360) x Short Collateral Balance = Daily Short Interest Amount